ellcom/InterfaceBuilderLab/Interface Builder.md

 Create a new project called LayoutApp3, implement the above example, in addition implement

-- Zero Top, Bottom, Leading and trailing edges on the StackView to the Safe Area
+- Zero Top, Bottom, Leading and trailing edge constraints on the StackView to the Safe Area

 - Distribute the views equally so that each views height is equal